anaglodariu/2DGame/README.md

 - we create a camera object which will be a SDL_Rect object the size of our screen
 - the tile map is scaled up 2 times

+# Colliders
+- we have added colliders to the map so that the player does not go through water
+- the colliders are rendered on top of the tiles of the map